tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 ## Scope

 This document is designed to collate together and surface some predicaments involving evidence in Tendermint: both its composition and lifecycle.
 It then aims to find a solution to these.
-The scope does not extend to the verification nor detection of certain types of evidence but concerns itself mainly with the general form of evidence and its lifecycle.
+The scope does not extend to the verification nor detection of certain types of evidence but concerns itself mainly with the general form of evidence and how it moves from inception to application.

 ## Background